Libr-AI/fairlib/docs/hyperparameter_tuning.md

   - **adv_num_subDiscriminator**
     This controls the number of adversaries that are employed, and setting it to 1 essentially lead to a Adv.
 [Han et al. (2021)](https://arxiv.org/pdf/2101.10001.pdf) show that DAdv is quite robust to the number of sub-discriminators over the Moji dataset, and using 3 sub-discriminators is as good as using 5 or 8 sub-discriminators with properly tuned diverse lambda.
   - **adv_diverse_lambda**
     Diverse lambda is the strength of difference loss, which encourages the diversity among sub-discriminators.
-By setting this to 0, DAdv degrade to an Ensemble Adv.
+By setting this to 0, DAdv degrades to an Ensemble Adv (3 subdiscriminators without any constraints).
 [Han et al. (2021)](https://arxiv.org/pdf/2101.10001.pdf) show that `adv_diverse_lambda` can be safely tuned separately with all other hyperparameters fixed.
 In addition, [Han et al. (2021)](https://arxiv.org/pdf/2101.10001.pdf) also show that a overly large diverse lambda can decrease the performance and fairness.

 - **Tuned:**
-  - `adv_diverse_lambda`: although `adv_diverse_lambda` can be tuned separately, to get a trade-off plot for this method, we tune it jointly with lambda, where the range of `adv_diverse_lambda` is [0.01, 0.1, 1, 10, 100], and batch updating.
+  - `adv_diverse_lambda`: although `adv_diverse_lambda` can be tuned separately, to get a trade-off plot for this method, we tune it jointly with lambda, where the range of `adv_diverse_lambda` is [0.01, 0.1, 1, 10, 100], adopting batch updating.

 - **Not Tuned:**
   - `adv_num_subDiscriminator`: We follow [Han et al. (2021)](https://arxiv.org/pdf/2101.10001.pdf) in using 3 sub-discriminators.